Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies

-\rule{\linewidth}{0.4pt} \begin{addendum} \item[Data availability] The JWST NIRSpec data are available from the Mikulski Archive for Space Telescope (MAST; http://archive.stsci.edu), under program IDs 1345 and 2750.
+\rule{\linewidth}{0.4pt} \begin{addendum} \item[Data Availability] The JWST NIRSpec data are available from the Mikulski Archive for Space Telescope (MAST; http://archive.stsci.edu), under program IDs 1345 and 2750.
 The CEERS JWST imaging data are available from MAST under program ID 1345.
 Reduced NIRCam data products from the CEERS team are available at https://ceers.github.io.
 The HST imaging data are available from the CANDELS survey at https://archive.stsci.edu/hlsp/candels, and the NIRCam/Ks imaging data are published in the 3D-HST survey at https://archive.stsci.edu/prepds/3d-hst/.
-We publicly release in a digital form of the calibrated spectrum of D36123 to enable tuning of future generations of spectral synthesis models (upon acceptance of this paper).

-\item[Code availability] The JWST NIRSpec data were reduced using the JWST Pipeline (version 1.8.5, reference mapping 1041 and 1029; https://github.com.spacetelescope/jwst).
+\item[Code Availability] The JWST NIRSpec data were reduced using the JWST Pipeline (version 1.8.5, reference mapping 1041 and 1029; https://github.com.spacetelescope/jwst).
 The MSAFIT software is available at https://github.com/annadeg/jwst-msafit.
 The {\tt galfit} software is published at https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html.

-\item[Acknowledgements] We thank Livia Origlia and Benne Holwerda for discussions.
-MD, PAH, SLF, JSK and CP acknowledge support from NASA through the STScI ERS award JWST-ERS-1345 and the JWST-GO-2750 award.
-CGG acknowledges support from CNES.
-CDE acknowledges funding from the MCIN/AEI (Spain) and the “NextGenerationEU”/PRTR (European Union) through the Juan de la Cierva-Formación program (FJC2021-047307-I).
-SL acknowledges the support by China Scholarship Council (CSC).
-This work is supported by the National Natural Science Foundation of China (No. 12192222, 12192220 and 12121003).
-This work is based on observations with the NASA/ESA/CSA James Webb Space Telescope obtained from the Mikulski Archive for Space Telescopes at the STScI, which is operated by the Association of Universities for Research in Astronomy (AURA), Incorporated, under NASA contract NAS5-03127.
+\item[Acknowledgements] We thank L. Origlia and B. Holwerda for discussions.
+M.D., P.A.H., S.L.F., J.S.K. and C.P. acknowledge support from NASA through the Early Release Science Program of the Space Telescope Science Institute (Award JWST-ERS-1345) and the JWST-GO-2750 award.
+C.G.G. acknowledges support from the French National Centre for Space Studies.
+C.D.E. acknowledges funding from the State Research Agency of the Ministry for Science and Innovation (Spain) and the NextGenerationEU/PRTR (Recovery, Transformation, and Resilience Plan, European Union) through the Juan de la Cierva-Formación programme (Grant No. FJC2021-047307-I).
+S.L. acknowledges support from the China Scholarship Council.
+This work is supported by the National Natural Science Foundation of China (Grant Nos.
+12192222, 12192220 and 12121003).
+This work is based on observations with the NASA/ESA/CSA JWST obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-03127.